VUB-HYDR/2021_Grant_etal/README.md

 For the python code, parts 1-4 are assigned to figures 1-4 in the article.
 Each part has a main script for calling the processing of these plots.
 These main scripts also contain commands for producing SI figures which are related to these sections.
 The folder "eval" is now produces plots for the model evaluation.

+Part 2 processes the results of our detection and attribution analysis using adapted python code from [pinplex](https://github.com/pinplex/PyDnA).

 ## Versions
 Version 0.1.0 - June 2020